 From the Library's landing page at http://www.berkshirecc.edu/about-bcc/library/ simply click on Books under FIND it in order to access the Library's online catalog.
+We are migrating to the HELM Catalog system on June 1st.
 From the Catalog, type in your search term in the search box.
 It defaults to Keyword, but you can change that to Author, or Title.
 You can also request different Formats, such as All Books Regular Print, by clicking on the arrow next to Formats.

 Example of a Call Number on the spine of a book:

 Our Catalog Tutorials Are Being Updated AS We Migrate on June 1st, 2020, To Our NEW Catalog System, HELM.

 Check back at this site in June.

 The Library of Congress (LC) differs from the Dewey system which you may have used in your public or middle and high school libraries.
 Most institutions of higher education and nearly all research libraries in the United States use the LC system.
 The system is an alpha-numeric system that makes researching much easier as books are located in a section of the Library according to what their main subject heading is.
 Scholars and students find this an easier arrangement for study and research.
 For instance you will find books by and about Shakespeare, as well as literary criticism on his works all in close proximity to each other.
 This saves the researcher the time hunting for each category in a separate section of the library.

 The Library of Congress, the nation's oldest federal cultural institution and the world's largest library has made the following list of main classes and subclasses available.
 Click on any class below to view an outline of its subclasses.
 The files are available for downloading in Word format.